jrmontag/mnist-sklearn/README.md

 jmontague@data-science-3:~/CCC-venv/lib/python2.7/site-packages
 $ ln -s scikit-learn/sklearn sklearn
 ```

-    - ran gridsearch on 47 - worked, high of ~94.8%; try again with updated grid based on scores
+    - ran gridsearch on 47 - worked, high of ~94.8%
+- [x] try again with updated grid based on scores
         - best alpha was on edge of grid - run again to extend on larger end
         - also didn't think to add extra layers - add that, too: [(50,), (100,), (200,), (50,50), (100,100), (200,200), (50,50,50), (100,100,100), (200,200,200)]
         - drop 'sgd' algorithm
         - stick to 'relu' activation
+    - best score (from 48) ~ 95.6%
+        - extra layer, alpha at edge of grid again
+        - look through this more & make next round of GS:
+        ``cat log/2015-12-29T03:43:29_expt_48.log | grep for | sort -n -t" " -k6,6``

+- [] run with larger range of layer sizes and other params
+    - best model ~95.8%: {'mlp__hidden_layer_sizes': (1000, 1000), 'mlp__algorithm': 'l-bfgs', 'mlp__alpha': 10.0}
+    - convert best to train for submission  (52 - note: out of order bc of earlier long run times

+- [x] test other SVM kernels (in particular, poly w/ gs on degree)
+    - running as expt_50
+    - best ~95.1%, {'svm__degree': 2, 'svm__C': 15.0}
+    - not noticibly better than rbf kernel (which I think should do better with high-dimensional data)
+- [x] combine dimensionality reduction with kNN
+    - t-SNE to 2-5 dimensions, then kNN (expt 51)
+    - doesn't work because TSNE doesn't have a transform method

+- [] expand training data with perturbations
+    - then train this data on all of the simplest algorithms
-    - launch this job to run overnight (expt_48)
+    - add this to Makefile